nmattei/cmps3140/isolation.md

 ## Extra Instruction

 As part of the guidance from the academic affairs office we must do 50 mins of extra instruction (in addition to class time) before the end of the semester.
 The current plan for this is to assign about 50 mins of video lectures from my old boss at NICTA related to constraint programming.
-They're fun videos and you'll have a short quiz (on Canvas, homework points on Homework 3 and 1 attendance point) about the material in the videos.
+They're fun videos and you'll have a short quiz (on Canvas, homework points) about the material in the videos.

+This has now been assigned and is due the same day as Homework 4 to line up with our extra instructional days.

 ## Projects